CTL Instructor Handbook

 Galaxy

 The Galaxy online portal is the starting point for working in the Orion system, which is the online application that students use to track their class schedules, grades and more.
-Galaxy also is the entry page to the Gemini system for staff and faculty members seeking access to payroll and benefit information.
+Galaxy also is the entry page to the Gemini system for staff and faculty members who need access to payroll and benefit information.

 eLearning